 Common issues related to distracted driving

+Texting and driving is the most well-known type of distracted driving, but it’s not the only one.
 Distractions may be internal or external and apply to all motor vehicle drivers, including motorcyclists, truck drivers and car drivers.
 External distractions include looking out the window at buildings, people, animals or anything else.
-Internal distractions, which are more common and typically more detrimental, include such things as using a cell phone, eating, reading, talking and adjusting a radio or GPS device.
+Internal distractions, which are more common and typically more detrimental, include such things as:

 The U.S. Department of Transportation has identified some of the most common sources of distraction, which are fixating on non-driving-related objects, smoking while driving, using a cell phone, and eating and drinking while driving.
 Understanding that these distractions are extremely dangerous will help protect you and others on the road.